 Even though we are in 2022, articles like this continue to be necessary.
 As shocking as that might sound – when you delve deeper into the issues surrounding and leading to workplace discrimination, you soon discover that things can quickly get complicated.

 Discrimination is not as blatant or crude as people may think – some of the ugliest forms can come from the most unassuming individuals.
 Due to the grey areas involved, this article will stick to the more obvious ways you can spot discrimination in your workplace.
+Then you will be able to decide whether or not you need help and advice from a professional, like this employment attorney here.

 Generally speaking, once you sort out the larger issues, the less apparent ones become easier to identify and fix.
 Here are five ways to do that: